TARZAN AND THE HUNTRESS

 "Initially the flight played out fairly well, picking up wind under the wings and maintaining the same two-story height advantage for some distance.
 Halfway across busy Arlington Street though, the craft began slowing and losing forward momentum.
 It began dropping altitude rapidly, eventually crashing into the porch and partway through the front windows of the house across the way.
 Other than a few bruises and a wrecked machine, nothing was broken, although as it turned out, my dad wasn't nearly as proud of me as intended.
 I never forgot the thrill of that flight and carried that thrill and Leonardo's dreams into my adulthood."
 [1]

 The flight made the local press with a reporter doing an interview with my uncle and showing me next to the wrecked craft.
 Two nights later my uncle and I were in the garage contemplating repairs of the flying machine, now hanging securely from the rafters, when a man in a dark suit and a hat stepped in through the open garage doors from the darkened alley.
 He talked to my uncle in muted tones for a few minutes, then, stepping back out of the garage, flashed a pen-sized flashlight on and off down the alley a couple of times.
 A few seconds later a sharp-looking light green Lincoln Continental convertible with the top up and headlights off slowly pulled up in front of the open garage doors.
-A tall lankey man dressed to the nines like he was on his way to a high-class nightclub or something crawled out of the back of the car on the passenger side and came around the front of the car just barely staying out of the light.
-My uncle and the two men talked in the alley a few minutes then my uncle and the lankey man came into the garage, all the while the two of them looking up and walking around under the machine while my uncle pointed out some of the crafts finer attributes.
-After a short time my uncle motioned me over and introduced me to the lankey man.
+A tall lanky man dressed to the nines like he was on his way to a high-class nightclub or something crawled out of the back of the car on the passenger side and came around the front of the car just barely staying out of the light.
+My uncle and the two men talked in the alley a few minutes then my uncle and the lanky man came into the garage, all the while the two of them looking up and walking around under the machine while my uncle pointed out some of the crafts finer attributes.
+After a short time my uncle motioned me over and introduced me to the lanky man.
 His name, Howard Hughes.

 Interestingly enough, even though I was just a kid, unbeknownst to my uncle I knew Hughes on sight as I came within seconds of meeting and talking to him a year or two before.
-Early one morning around June 12, 1946 or so I was outside the the old High Spot restaurant in Hermosa Beach at the top of the hill where Gould Avenue rises up from the beach and intersects with Pacific Coast Highway hanging with the ex-marine taxi driver I was staying with at the time.[2]
-The two of us were planning to spend the day catching up with, watching, and following the giant Hughes flying boat, the so-called Spruce Goose, being transported by truck and trailer in pieces from Culver City to Long Beach.(see) The ex-marine was sitting on the front fender of his cab with one foot on the bumper drinking his morning coffee and I was drawing circles in the dirt with a stick when a black sedan pulled off PCH into the parking lot.
-A tall lankey man in a hat and wearing a brown leather jacket got out and looked around for awhile and in the process making eye-contact with the ex-marine followed by a slight head-tip toward each other.
-The taxi driver told me the man was Howard Hughes, the owner of the flying boat we were going to see and that I should walk over to talk to him.
-I didn't.
+Early one morning around June 12, 1946 or so I was a few blocks north of Redondo Beach outside the the old High Spot restaurant in Hermosa Beach at the top of the hill where Gould Avenue rises up from the beach and intersects with Pacific Coast Highway hanging with the ex-marine taxi driver I was staying with at the time.
+The two of us were planning to spend the day catching up with, watching, and following the giant Hughes flying boat, the so-called Spruce Goose, being transported by truck and trailer in pieces from Culver City to Long Beach.

 This time Hughes talked to me.
 He asked me about building the craft, the flight, and what flying it felt like.
 After a few minutes he headed back toward the car.
 Just as he was getting into the back seat he turned and told me he had wrecked more than one airplane himself, then he said, "Say hi to your mom for me."

 As for the battle, during the early morning hours of February 25, 1942 the whole city of Los Angeles and surrounding communities were in an uproar as thousands of rounds of anti-aircraft shells were expended in an attempt to pull down whatever it was in the sky that night.
-The slow moving object, said to be as big or bigger than a Zeppelin, was caught in the glare of the searchlights from Santa Monica to Long Beach and seemed impervious to the the constant barrarge of shells.
+The slow moving object, said to be as big or bigger than a Zeppelin, was caught in the glare of the searchlights from Santa Monica to Long Beach and seemed impervious to the constant barrage of shells.
 It eventually disappeared out over the Pacific after cruising along the coast and cutting inland for a while.
 The huge object was never clearly explained and was basically hushed up without response from the authorities.

 BATTLE OF LOS ANGELES, 1942.-- 800 FOOT ZEPPELIN-SIZE UFO